kelthuzadx/bytecode-inspector/README.md

 visualizes its content in different levels to satisfy various representing demands.

 # Build from source
-Actually, you can download prebuilt jar to run it direclty, for those who deeply relies on command line tool user, you can build by **maven** manually.
+Actually, you can download [**released jar**](https://github.com/racaljk/bytecode-inspector/releases) to run it direclty, for those who deeply relies on command line tool user, you can build by **maven** manually.
 ```bash
 $ git clone https://github.com/racaljk/bytecode-inspector.git
 $ cd bytecode-inspector